cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/default-groups.md

 ![Initial Groups](../static/zero-trust-security/default-groups/group-list-start.png)

-Groups contain criteria that you can reuse in Access policies.
+Groups contain criteria that you can reuse in your [Zero Trust policies](/policies/zero-trust).
 Additionally, groups allow you to nest certain operators within rules in the Access policy.

 For example, `Include` rules work like `OR` operators - anything in the list will meet the criteria.
 However, if you include values in the Require field, these work like `AND` operators.